dmiao623/project-euler/README.md

 ## Solution
 I tend to be better at problems involving data structures, graph theory algorithms, and dynamic programming (more "typical" competitive programming topics), though I'm also interested in number theoretic algorithms.
 It should be noted that I have no formal academic training in math or CS.

 I consider internet resources such as [Wikipedia](https://en.wikipedia.org/wiki/Main_Page), [MathWorld](https://mathworld.wolfram.com/), and [OEIS](https://oeis.org/) fair game as long as it does not pertain to the Project Euler problem in particular.
 It is up to the problemsetter, and not the contestant, to set non-trivial problems that are not just a standard application of a theorem.
+Currently, I have tags disabled.

 I do not solve problems in any particular order; in general, I do whatever interests me.
 However, I tend to limit myself to the first 300 problems as they are more suited to my difficluty range.